 - ii.
 SSH requires the employee to notify their Human Resource Manager immediately - a.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - c.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iii.
 The company will ensure the employee that he/she will not be identified by name to their co-workers as showing symptoms while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA. - iv.
-The employee will be instructed to stay at home and self-quarantine till the test results of the suspected person have been communicated. - a.
-If the test results are positive for COVID 19 virus, procedure 7C of the Infectious Disease Prevention Plan will be implemented. - b.
-If the test results are negative for the COVID 19 virus, the SSH employee may return to work. - v.
-If the SSH employee is not able to get the results from the suspected employee, then the SSH employee must self-quarantine for 14 days.

-C. Employee having casual contact with a person showing symptoms or tested positive for COVID 19
+The employee will be instructed to stay at home and self-quarantine for 14 days at which time they will be allowed to return to work providing they are not showing symptoms. - v.
+If the test results for the person they came in contact with are negative for the COVID 19 virus, the SSH employee may return to work. - C. Employee having casual contact with a person showing symptoms or tested positive for COVID 19 - i.

-- i.
 Should one of our employee have casual contact (greater than 6 feet and less than 15 minutes) with a person showing symptoms (listed in 7A of the Infectious Disease Prevention Plan), in the process of being tested for the COVID 19 virus, or has tested positive for the COVID 19 virus, SSH will take the following action: - ii.
 SSH requires the employee to notify their Human Resource Manager immediately - d.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - e.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - f.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - vi.
 The company will ensure the employee that he/she will not be identified by name to their co-workers as having come in contact with a person, showing symptoms, or testing positive for the virus, while keeping in compliance with the Americans With Disabilities Act ("ADA") and HIPPA.